Learn the how to manage your air filters when they have expired their use

-- Contact a HVAC company or supplier.
+- Contact an HVAC company or supplier.
 Some will accept used filters for disposal.

 - Purchase reusable filters as opposed to disposable ones.
 They'll cost more up front, but last much longer.

-Kudos to you for trying to eliminate your environmental footprint, hopefully one of these suggestions will work for you.
+Kudos to you for trying to reduce your environmental footprint; hopefully one of these suggestions will work for you.
+If you'd rather not go through the trouble of recycling your air filter (we get it), learn how to properly dispose of your filter in a safe and efficient manner.